SumoLogic/sumologic-documentation/docs/cse/match-lists-suppressed-lists/index.md

 description: Learn about creating a Match list and their usage in rules.
 ---

-This guide has information about CSE Match Lists, including how they are used in CSE and how to create them.
+This guide has information about Cloud SIEM Match Lists, including how they are used in Cloud SIEM and how to create them.

 import useBaseUrl from '@docusaurus/useBaseUrl';